-- 21. Each exhibit information packet should include the following items: - a.
+- 20. Each exhibit information packet should include the following items: - a.
 Bill of materials for the project with associated costs, scrap items used may be listed as having a \$0.00 cost - b.1 to 5 pages of photos showing work on the exhibit, preferably from a beginning state to final or completed state - c.
 If appropriate schematics or working drawings relating to the creation or repair - d.
 If appropriate operating instructions - 22.
 An Overall Grand and Reserve Champion will be selected from the best exhibits.

-Class: INTRODUCTORY - LEVEL 1 (1 - 3 years of experience)
+Class: Junior -(7-9 years old)

 - 2450.
 Welding display board a 3 foot by 3 foot display board with different pieces of metal attached illustrating different types of welds, each weld being labeled - 2451.
-Level 1 Welding ag repair repair of ag equipment with welding - 2452.
-Level 1 Welding ag fabrication creation of new ag equipment with welding - 2453.
-Level 1 Welding general repair repair of non-ag equipment with welding - 2454.
-Level 1 Welding general fabrication creation of non-ag equipment with welding - 2455.
-Level 1 Welding artistic fabrication creation of artistic or interpretive pieces with welding - 2456.
-Level 1 Brazing repair - 2457.
-Level 1 Brazing fabrication - 2458.
+Welding ag repair repair of ag equipment with welding - 2452.
+Welding ag fabrication creation of new ag equipment with welding - 2453.
+Welding general repair repair of non-ag equipment with welding - 2454.
+Welding general fabrication creation of non-ag equipment with welding - 2455.
+Welding artistic fabrication creation of artistic or interpretive pieces with welding - 2456.
+Brazing repair - 2457.
+Brazing fabrication - 2458.
 Smithing display board a 3 foot by 3 foot display board with different pieces of forged metal attached illustrating different forms, each form being labeled - 2459.
-Level 1 Smithing A design forged with at least one formed element (twists or spirals for example)
+Smithing A design forged with at least one formed element (twists or spirals for example)

-Class: EXPERIENCED - LEVEL 2 (4 - 6 years of experience)
+Class: Intermediate - (10 -13 years old)

 - 2461.
-Level 2 Welding ag repair repair of ag equipment with welding - 2462.
-Level 2 Welding ag fabrication creation of new ag equipment with welding - 2463.
-Level 2 Welding general repair repair of non-ag equipment with welding - 2464.
-Level 2 Welding general fabrication creation of non-ag equipment with welding - 2465.
-Level 2 Welding artistic fabrication creation of artistic or interpretive pieces with welding - 2466.
-Level 2 Brazing repair - 2467.
-Level 2 Brazing fabrication - 2469.
-Level 2 Smithing A design forged with at least two different formed elements (twists and spirals for example)
+Welding ag repair repair of ag equipment with welding - 2462.
+Welding ag fabrication creation of new ag equipment with welding - 2463.
+Welding general repair repair of non-ag equipment with welding - 2464.
+Welding general fabrication creation of non-ag equipment with welding - 2465.
+Welding artistic fabrication creation of artistic or interpretive pieces with welding - 2466.
+Brazing repair - 2467.
+Brazing fabrication - 2469.
+Smithing A design forged with at least two different formed elements (twists and spirals for example)